Frequently Asked Questions

 Contribute to a circular economy

-You are directly contributing to upcycling marine plastic collected from the Mediterranean Sea and the coast of Ghana.
+You are directly contributing to upcycling marine plastic collected from the Mediterranean Sea and Atlantic coast.

 BABY’S HEALTH

-You probably already know about the chances of allergies associated with disposable nappies.
-Studies from 2022 in the EU show that 90% of European babies have been exposed to “very severe” chemicals in disposable nappies sold throughout Europe in recent years, putting them at risk of “potentially very severe diseases” later in life, from hazardous ingredients, such as dioxins, furans and synthetic fragrances.
+Independent studies from France’s ANSES Agency in 2022 show that in the EU 90% of European babies have been exposed to “very severe” chemicals in disposable nappies sold throughout Europe in recent years, putting them at risk of “potentially very severe diseases” later in life, from hazardous ingredients, such as dioxins, furans and synthetic fragrances.

 Our cloth nappies, on the contrary, don’t contain any chemicals.